acrossi/indie-website/README.md

-This is the public website for indieco.com.
+This is the public website for indieco dot com, forked from Dean Attali's "beatiful-jekyll" project.